carnivuth/carnivuth/content/snippets/man.md

 ---
 date: 2024-11-22
-title: "Setup man command"
+title: "Use man efficiently"
-index: 7
+draft: false
-draft: true
+tags: ["man","vim","nvim","tealdeer","arch wiki","wikiman"]
 ---

 Linux ships with a lot of documentation in the form of man pages, that are too complex and time consuming to read for quick access to oneliners, too many times i have encountered myself with the problem of finding a pipe command to do a specific task and the man is not helpful in this cases, here my personal configuration to make man pages and command more pleasant to use: